-- If the component projects outwards from the roll hoops to the side, the front of the component must also be protected. - The upper member must not be higher than 320 mm above the lowest inside chassis point between the front and main hoop. - T3.15.3 If the impact structure is part of a composite structure, the following is required:

-- The region of the structure up to a height of 320 mm above the lowest inside chassis point between the front and main hoop must have an EI equal to the three baseline steel tubes that it replaces.
-An example for side impact structure is given in figure 10. - The vertical impact structure must have an EI equivalent to two baseline steel tubes and half the horizontal floor must have an EI equivalent to one baseline steel tube. - The vertical impact structure must have an absorbed energy equivalent to two baseline steel tubes, exceeding 65 J. - The perimeter shear strength must be at least 7.5 kN.
+- If the component projects outwards from the roll hoops to the side, the front of the component must also be protected. - The upper member must not be higher than 320 mm above the lowest inside chassis point between the front and main hoop. - T3.14.3 If the impact structure is part of a composite structure, the following is required: - The region of the structure up to a height of 320 mm above the lowest inside chassis point between the front and main hoop must have an EI equal to the three baseline steel tubes that it replaces.
+An example for side impact structure is given in figure 8. - The vertical impact structure must have an EI equivalent to two baseline steel tubes and half the horizontal floor must have an EI equivalent to one baseline steel tube. - The vertical impact structure must have an absorbed energy equivalent to two baseline steel tubes, exceeding 65 J. - The perimeter shear strength must be at least 7.5 kN.

-Figure 9: Side impact structure
+Figure 7: Side impact structure

-Figure 10: Side impact structure monocoque

-T3.16 Bolted Primary Structure Attachments
+Figure 8: Side impact structure monocoque T3.15 Bolted Primary Structure Attachments

-- T3.16.1 If two parts of the primary structure are bolted together, each attachment point between the two parts must be able to carry a load of 30 kN in any direction. - T3.16.2 Data obtained from the laminate perimeter shear strength test must be used to prove that adequate shear area is provided.

-- T3.16.3 Each attachment point requires a minimum of two 8 mm metric grade 8.8 bolts and steel backing plates with a minimum thickness of 2 mm. - T3.16.4 For the attachment of front hoop bracing, main hoop bracing and main hoop bracing support to the primary structure the use of one 10 mm metric grade 8.8 bolt is sufficient, if the bolt is on the centerline of the tube, see figure 11.
+- T3.15.1 If two parts of the primary structure are bolted together, each attachment point between the two parts must be able to carry a load of 30 kN in any direction. - T3.15.2 Data obtained from the laminate perimeter shear strength test must be used to prove that adequate shear area is provided. - T3.15.3 Each attachment point requires a minimum of two 8 mm metric grade 8.8 bolts and steel backing plates with a minimum thickness of 2 mm. - T 3.15.4 For the attachment of front hoop bracing, main hoop bracing and main hoop bracing support to the primary structure the use of one 10 mm metric grade 8.8 bolt is sufficient, if the bolt is on the centerline of the tube, see figure 9.

-Figure 11: Bolted roll hoop bracing support
+Figure 9: Bolted roll hoop bracing support

-- T3.16.5 When using bolted joints within the primary structure, no crushing of the laminate core material is permitted. - T3.16.6 For the AIP to front bulkhead attachment, and if two panels or plates of the primary structure are bolted together, for each 200 mm of reference perimeter a minimum of one 8 mm metric grade 8.8 bolt(s) must be used, rounded up to the next integer.
+- T3.15.5 When using bolted joints within the primary structure, no crushing of the laminate core material is allowed. - T 3.15.6 For the AIP to front bulkhead attachment, and if two panels or plates of the primary structure are bolted together, for each 200 mm of reference perimeter a minimum of one 8 mm metric grade 8.8 bolt(s) must be used, rounded up to the next integer.
 Smaller, but more, bolts may be used, if equivalency is shown.
 The bolts must be evenly distributed over the circumference using good engineering practices.
 The reference perimeter is the outside perimeter of the attached part at the connection.
-The bolts are considered critical fasteners and must comply with T10.
+The bolts are considered critical fasteners, must comply with T 10 and require steel backing plates with a minimum thickness of 2 mm. - T 3.15.7 For the bolted connections of T 3.15.6 an exception in favor of blind inserts may be given, if physical testing is documented in the SES, where the bolted connection can carry a load of 15 kN in any direction.

-T3.17 Impact Attenuator
+T3.16 Impact Attenuator